reefland/ansible-zrepl_sink_tls_client/README.md

 * This does not install the Zrepl client, existing installation is required
 * This does not create/generate the TLS certificates
-  * Does push TLS certificates for the client and sink server
+  * Does push TLS certificates needed by the client to connect to the sink server
 * Uses a templated configuration but not designed to support unique per instance configurations
   * Intended to be used for pushing out a common baseline sink configuration
-  * Usually only a single Zrepl sink job is required, this is predefined to use two sink jobs:
+  * Usually only a single Zrepl sink job is required, examples here show two sink jobs:
     1) One for ZFS datasets
     2) Another for ZFS ZVOLs (requires different attribute settings)
 * Some per host settings can be defined via Ansible inventory or other ansible methods to override defaults